 The GMC is currently considering the introduction of a formal assessment that UK medical graduates would need to pass in order to be granted registration with a licence to practise.
 Although no final decision has been taken as to whether or when such an exam will be introduced applicants should be aware that the GMC envisages that future cohorts of medical students may need to pass parts of a medical licensing assessment before the GMC will grant them registration with a licence to practise.

-All candidates for medicine must undertake the United Kingdom Clinical Aptitude Test (UKCAT).
-Your overall UKCAT score will be used in our selection for interview in conjunction with your academic performance to date.
-To register, and for further information please see: www.ukcat.ac.uk
+All candidates for medicine must undertake the University Clinical Aptitude Test (UCAT).
+Your overall UCAT score will be used in our selection for interview in conjunction with your academic performance to date.
+To register, and for further information please see: www.ucat.ac.uk

 Due to A levels changing to the linear system from 2017, we now have different A level requirements dependant on the year you achieved your A levels.